 So, if you’re looking to keep your video between 60-90 sec, then the script length should be between 150–225 words

-This is indeed a very short amount of time to explain something, but a survey we conducted recently showed that 80% of people believe a product/service explainer video shouldn’t be longer than 60 seconds.
+Why so short?
+Well, a survey we conducted showed that 80% of people believe a product/service explainer video shouldn’t be longer than 60 seconds.

 So, it’s what the people want.

 To get people’s attention, you need to shatter their expectations.
 Engage people’s curiosity by systematically opening gaps in their knowledge.
 Once they’re invested, you can start to fill in those gaps.

 You may have noticed advertisers using this principle in their commercials.
 It’s a smart move and can drive your point home.